-Habitat for South Carolina’s birds is shrinking and shifting due to climate change.
-Shrinking habitat is an obvious threat.
+Ranges for South Carolina’s birds are shrinking and shifting due to climate change.
+Shrinking ranges are an obvious threat.
 But even a shift can be hazardous, introducing birds to new predators and/or eliminating food sources.
 Sadly, many of our state’s birds will be looking for safe places to go.

-The need to protect safe “climate strongholds” for these birds is one of many reasons for supporting the South Carolina Conservation Bank – our most important state tool for land conservation.
+The need to protect safe “climate strongholds” for these birds is one of many reasons for supporting the South Carolina Conservation Bank, our state's most powerful tool for land conservation.
 Since 2002, the Bank has helped conserve nearly 300,000 acres of forests, farms, historic sites, hunting land, urban parks, and wetlands throughout the state.

 It's inspiring to glance around the state and see how well the Conservation Bank has protected everything from wildlife and clean water to history and heritage.
-Here are just a few of the great places for birds (and bird lovers) that the Conservation Bank has protected and/or restored:
+Here are just a few of the fantastic places for birds (and bird lovers) that Bank funds have protected and/or restored: